3.1. A First Example

 -- Set Material IDs

-We assign the cross sections to the material by loading the file containing the cross sections.
+We load the cross sections from an OpenSn file format.
 See the tutorials’ section on materials for more details on cross sections.

 num_groups = 1